Vinz93/Development-notes/docker.md

 - Instruct web’s containers to share port 80 via a load-balanced network called webnet.
 (Internally, the containers themselves will publish to web’s port 80 at an ephemeral port.)

--Define the webnet network with the default settings (which is a load-balanced overlay network).
+- Define the webnet network with the default settings (which is a load-balanced overlay network).

 ### Run your new load-balanced app